Book cover

 A design that doesn’t take change into account risks major redesign in the future. – Gang of Four Book

 This chapter begins with an introduction to the concept and objectives of design patterns (Section 6.1).
 We then discuss in detail ten design patterns: Factory, Singleton, Proxy, Adapter, Facade, Decorator, Strategy, Observer, Template Method, and Visitor.
 Each of these patterns is discussed in a separate section (Sections 6.2 to 6.11).
-The presentation of each pattern is organized into three parts: (1) a context, that is, a system where the pattern is useful; (2) a problem in the design of this system; (3) a solution to this problem using patterns.
+The presentation of each pattern is organized into three parts: (1) a context, that is, a system where the pattern is useful; (2) a problem in the design of this system; and (3) a solution to this problem using patterns.
 In Section 6.12, we briefly discuss a few more patterns.
-We finish the chapter by commenting that design patterns are not a silver bullet, i.e., we discuss situations in which the use of design patterns is not recommended (Section 6.13).
+We finish the chapter by explaining that design patterns are not a silver bullet, i.e., we discuss situations in which the use of design patterns is not recommended (Section 6.13).

 6.1 Introduction

 Design patterns are inspired by an idea proposed by Christopher Alexander, an architect and professor at the University of California, Berkeley.
-In 1977, Alexander published a book called A Pattern Language: Towns, Buildings, Construction, where he documents various patterns for city and building construction.
+In 1977, Alexander published a book called A Pattern Language: Towns, Buildings, Construction, where he documented various patterns for city and building construction.
 According to Alexander:

 Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem, in such a way that you can use this solution a million times over, without ever doing it the same way twice.